a Nintendo Switch XL running Windows 11

 Lenovo-style Joy-Cons: one of them even turns into a mouse

 In hands, it is indeed a well-born baby: 854 grams with the controllers.
-Let’s talk about the controllers: the grip is good, the grips are pleasant and we are not afraid to slide the console.
+Let’s talk regarding the controllers: the grip is good, the grips are pleasant and we are not afraid to slide the console.
 The joysticks as well as the triggers are well finished and the feeling is pleasant, which is not the case for the other buttons (at the back of the joysticks or even the directional cross).
-We could expect it, but it’s still a shame.
+We might expect it, but it’s still a shame.
 The same goes for the touchpad, which isn’t the most precise and emits slight vibrations each time you touch it.

 The Lenovo Legion Go // Source: Arnaud Gelineau for Frandroid